-Another group of organists are simply tired of it.
+Another group of organists are indifferent toward it and simply tired of it.
 They don't admit to hating it, but they do tend to avoid it when possible.
-They claim to be as weary of it as they are of the Widor 5 Toccata, and they're eager to move on and leave these two pieces behind despite the fact that both works are considered so much a part of the standard repertoire that many colleges and conservatories of music expect their undergraduate organ majors to have these two pieces carefully prepared.
+They claim to be as weary of it as they are of the Widor 5 Toccata, and they're eager to move on and leave these two pieces behind despite the fact that both works are considered so much a part of the standard repertoire that many colleges and conservatories of music expect their undergraduate organ majors to have these two pieces carefully prepared before graduation.

-A third group of organists are willing to learn it and perform it and esteem it to some extent as teaching material, and give it credit to some extent for gently nudging them along their own path to becoming an organist.
-While it's not as strong in their minds as other Bach organ works they respect it for its intrinsic worth and for what it can teach.
-For them this number is like an old friend and fun to play.
+A third group of organists are willing to learn it and perform it, esteem it to some extent as teaching material, and give it credit to some extent for gently nudging them along their own path to becoming an organist.
+While it's definitely not as strong in their minds as other Bach organ works they respect it for its intrinsic worth and for what it can teach.
+For them this music is like an old friend and kind of fun to play.

-Still another group, a very large group, seem to be madly in love with it.
-For some Bach-a-holics it was hearing this piece for the first time that got them hooked on organ playing.
-They were first caught, and still remain caught, by its magnetic attraction.
+Still another group seem to be madly in love with it.
+For some Bachoholics it was hearing this work for the first time that got them hooked on organ playing.
 To hear them talk, every new organist wanted to play this piece in the beginning.
-But, the fact remains, organists are all wired differently.
+The fact remains however that organists are all wired differently.
 Another fact also remains: That this music has a a hauting theme of awful, gripping intensity and drama when it's played with precision and with deliberate intent to give life to that effect is undeniable.

-If it plays the role of a door to which much of the general public is first introduced to the majesty and beauty of the music of the greatest man of all, then why should this work be frowned upon by the very musicians who can change their audiences for the better by embracing it?
+If it plays the role of a door to which so much of the general public is first introduced to the majesty and beauty of the music of the greatest man of all, then why should this work be ignored and frowned upon by the very musicians who can change their audiences for the better by embracing it?
 It's a fair question.